Category: Scraping use cases

 To learn more about ethical scraping and the legal landscape, check out this detailed guide on legality of web scraping.

-First Things First: Bypass Amazon WAF
+Bypass Amazon AWS WAF

-Scraping Product Data from Amazon
+Scraping Product Data from Amazon (Basic)

 Extracting information from an Amazon product page will be our starting point for this tutorial.